hopsoft/composite_cache_store/README.md

 When both caches are warm, a read hit on the local in-memory store will return instantly, avoiding the overhead of inter-process communication (IPC) and/or network traffic _(with its attendant data marshaling and socket/wire noise)._

+To summarize: __Reads prioritize the outer/wrapping cache and fall back to the inner/wrapped cache.__

 ## Sponsors

 <p align="center">